data-apis/scipy-2023-presentation/paper.rst

 system (TODO: citation) (a variant of the Borda count (TODO: citation) which favors candidate APIs having high relative usage).
-From the rankings, we assigned standardization priorities, with higher ranked APIs taking precedence over lower ranked APIs.
+From the rankings, we assigned standardization priorities, with higher ranked APIs taking precedence over lower ranked APIs, and extended the analysis to aggregated API categories (e.g., array creation, manipulation, statistics, etc.).
 All source code, usage data, and analysis are available as public artifacts on GitHub.
 (TODO: repo citations)

+..
+TODO: consider a figure showing the top 10 common API ranks (see Jupyter notebook for array API comparison).

 Array API Standard
 ==================